Air purge system: Condition of incoming air

-It is not necessary to use filter in an air mover in a relatively clean environment.
+It is not necessary to use a filter in an air mover in a relatively clean environment.
 Generally, a gauze filter is attached to the inlet to collect larger particles.
 However, filters are always a beneficial precaution.

 In environments with high ambient dust levels, it is beneficial to utilize a filter system that has double filtration.
 First, air passes through a pre-filter that collects larger dust particles.
 Second, the air travels through a screen filter where smaller particles are captured.

 Pressure switches

 An essential component of air mover systems is continual operational reliability.
 Failure of the system can lead to contamination of optical instruments.
 To ensure consistent functionality, a pressure switch can be used to indicate air failure when flow drops below a pre-set value.
 Under undesired flow conditions, an alarm will be activated or protective shutters will go into effect.